Credit CardsArticles

 Online: Online applications involve filling out a secure form on the issuer’s website.
 While the length of time it takes to receive an answer may vary, this is typically the fastest way to get a response.

-In person: If the issuer has physical bank locations, you can apply in person during branch business hours.
+In-person: If the issuer has physical bank locations, you can apply in person during branch business hours.

-Over the phone: You can call the bank or credit card issuer, and complete the application process over the phone.
+Over the phone: You can call the bank or credit card issuer, and then complete the application process over the phone.

-1. Find out the reason why.
-Credit card companies are required to tell you why your application was denied.
+Find out the reason why Credit card companies are required to tell you why your application was denied.
 Review the explanation to find out if there’s an issue you need to address.
+You can call the reconsideration line and ask for your application to be reviewed again.

 Credit card companies usually ask for personal information like your name, address, Social Security number (or tax ID), annual income and employment information.

-One way isn’t necessarily better than another, but applying online is often more convenient, since you can do it from your couch.
-On the other hand, applying in person could make sense if you’re loyal to a bank or credit union and you prefer an in-person customer experience.
+Applying for a credit card online is considered safe if you’re following basic internet safety protocols, which include making sure the site is secure and checking that the URL starts with “https” rather than just “http.”
+It’s more convenient, since you can do it from your couch.
+However, applying in person could make sense if you’re loyal to a bank or credit union and you prefer an in-person customer experience.

-Applying for many credit cards can trigger multiple hard inquiries that show up on your credit report and negatively affect your credit score.
+Applying for multiple credit cards can trigger multiple hard inquiries that show up on your credit report and negatively affect your credit score.
 Many inquiries can also signal to creditors that you’re facing hardship, so it’s best to hold off on turning in multiple applications, especially if you’re planning to apply for a car or home loan in the near future.